dart-lang/stream_transform/README.md

 Collects values from a source stream until a `trigger` stream fires and the collected values are emitted.

-## combineLatest
+## combineLatest, combineLatestAll

-Combine the most recent event from two streams through a callback and emit the result.
+Combine the most recent event from multiple streams through a callback or into a list.

-## combineLatestAll

-Combines the latest events emitted from multiple source streams and yields a list of the values.

 ## debounce, debounceBuffer

 Prevents a source stream from emitting too frequently by dropping or collecting values that occur within a given duration.

-## concurrentAsyncMap

-Like `asyncMap` but the convert callback can be called with subsequent values before it has finished for previous values.

 ## followedBy